hanae-sori/Vitis-AI3.0_KV260/README.md

 >
 >A copy of this license is made available in this container at /NGC-DL-CONTAINER-LICENSE for your convenience.
 >
->Setting up root 's environment in the Docker container...
+>Setting up hanaesori 's environment in the Docker container...
-> WARNING: You are running Vitis AI Docker container as root.
->For security reasons, consider running as a regular user:
->    $ sh docker_run.sh
->
->OR
->
->    $ docker run -e UID=$(id -u) -e GID=$(id -g) args...
->
->You will be running as vitis-ai-user with non-root UID/GID in Vitis AI Docker container.
+>usermod: no changes
+>Running as vitis-ai-user with ID 0 and group 0
 >
 >
 >==========================================